tsarna/nomad/demo/csi/aws/efs/README.md

 # AWS EFS CSI Plugin

 The configuration here is for the [`AWS Elastic Filesystem`](https://aws.amazon.com/efs/) CSI driver.
+This driver only needs to run on nodes, there is no controller required.

 ## Requirements